kaelzhang/skema/README.md

 - `detail.is_default` `Boolean` if the current property is defined in `schema`, but the input data doesn't have it, then the value will be `true`
 - `detail.is_cooked` `Boolean` if there're any setters, it will be `true`
 - `detail.origin` the origin value of the property
+- `detail.error` the error belongs to the current property.
+If not exists, it will be `null`

 # Validation, Error Messages